 The Austro-Antarctica-Eurafrasia supercontinent is formed, from the union of Austro-Eurafrasia and Antartica

 The supercontinent Austro-Eurafrasia is formed, from the union of Eurafrasia and Australia

 The supercontinent Eurafrasia is formed, from the union of Africa, Europe and Asia

 Big Island, Hawaii.
 The eruption of Kilauea, which had begun 35 years earlier, in January 1983, suddenly ends.

-Evidence of meteorite impact is found as also causing the P-Tr extinction of 250MLN years ago; one proof is the “extraterrestrial” proportion of Helium and Argon in air bubbles in rocks of that epoch found in China, Hungary, Japan; other evidence concerns the geologically short
+Evidence of meteorite impact is found as also causing the P-Tr extinction of 250MLN years ago; one proof is the “extraterrestrial” proportion of Helium and Argon in air bubbles in rocks of that epoch found in China, Hungary, Japan; other evidence concerns the geologically short nature of

 Shuttle STS99 mission begins 11 days of Synthetic Aperture Radar (SAR) mapping of 80% of Earth’s land

 The two Americans David Raup and Jack Sepkoski, graphing the number of marine animal families over millions of years, discover the 5 great mass extinctions (439, 367, 245, 208, 65 million years ago)